-CENTER FOR INTERNATIONAL ENVIRONMENTAL LAW

-INTELLECTUAL PROPERTY IN EUROPEAN PART-NERSHIP AGREEMENTS WITH THE AFRICAN, CARIBBEAN AND PACIFIC GROUP OF COUNTRIES

-I. Introduction

-The inclusion of TRIPS-plus intellectual property (IP) provisions in bilateral agreements between the United States (US) and several developing countries has been the focus of much concern over the past few years.
-So far, the US has signed ten bilateral agreements with such provisions, largely with countries from Latin America and the Middle East.
-However, the scope of US activity may pale beside that of the European Union (EU), which covers a large group of countries from South America, Africa and Asia.
-Ending an informal moratorium, the EU has begun, in recent months, to increase its activity in negotiating bilateral trade agreements and the European Commission has explicitly included a TRIPS-Plus mandate in its trade goals, stating that, "[t]he EU should seek to strengthen IPR [Intellectual Property Right] provisions in future bilateral agreements and the enforcement of existing commitments ... ."
-The most significant set of negotiations that the EU is currently conducting is with the 76 member African, Caribbean and Pacific (ACP) group of countries under arrangements titled European Partnership Agreements (EPAs).
-These agreements will significantly change the traditional non-reciprocal trade preference relationship that existed be-
+CENTER FOR INTERNATIONAL ENVIRONMENTAL LAW INTELLECTUAL PROPERTY IN EUROPEAN PART-NERSHIP AGREEMENTS WITH THE AFRICAN, CARIBBEAN AND PACIFIC GROUP OF COUNTRIES I. Introduction The inclusion of TRIPS-plus intellectual property (IP) provisions in bilateral agreements between the United States (US) and several developing countries has been the focus of much concern over the past few years.
+So far, the US has signed ten bilateral agreements with such provisions, largely with countries from Latin America and the Middle East.1 However, the scope of US activity may pale beside that of the European Union (EU), which covers a large group of countries from South America, Africa and Asia.
+Ending an informal moratorium2, the EU has begun, in recent months, to increase its activity in negotiating bilateral trade agreements and the European Commission has explicitly included a TRIPS-Plus mandate in its trade goals, stating that, "[t]he EU should seek to strengthen IPR [Intellectual Property Right] provisions in future bilateral agreements and the enforcement of existing commitments"3 The most significant set of negotiations that the EU is currently conducting is with the 76 member African, Caribbean and Pacific (ACP) group of countries under arrangements titled European Partnership Agreements (EPAs).
+These agreements will significantly change the traditional non-reciprocal trade preference relationship that existed behttp://ec.europa.eu/trade/issues/sectoral/competitiven ess/global_europe_en.htm), Section v.